 Reliability, Repair & Maintenance

-According to RepairPal, the vehicle’s main issue is that the rear hatch doesn’t always open correctly.
+One of the main issues with this car is that the rear hatch doesn’t always open correctly.
 On average, the yearly cost of repairs on the Nissan 370z is $504.
-This price usually includes your regular maintenance schedules as well.
+This price usually includes fixing small issues like this and your regular maintenance schedule as well.

 Do Mods & Upgrades Affect Your Insurance?